 - Cognitive Restructuring: This involves identifying and challenging irrational thoughts.
 For instance, if you believe that “Everyone is judging me,” test this thought by looking for evidence that contradicts it.

 - Exposure Therapy: Gradually expose yourself to the sources of your anxiety in a controlled and systematic way.
-Start with less intimidating scenarios and work your way up, which can help desensitise you over time.
+Start with less intimidating scenarios and work your way up, which can help desensitize you over time.

 6. Breathing Exercises